lakejs/lake-docs/reference/html-parser.md

 # {{ $frontmatter.title }}

-The `HTMLParser` interface provides the ability to parse an HTML string by specified rules.
+The `HTMLParser` interface provides the ability to parse an HTML string according to specified rules.

 Example: